sagemath/binary-pkg/README.md

     make package-sage

 This creates a tarball with an added ``relocate-once.py`` file that patches any hard-coded paths.
+If there are more than one packaging configurations (see below), then the first one is used by default.
+Use the ``PACKAGE`` variable to pick another one, for example

+    make package-sage PACKAGE="OSX DMG image"

 Configuration Syntax